 The trails were blissfully quiet even on a weekend.
 We did not see many other people- just a handful of hikers and bikers on a Saturday morning.

-We saw plenty of wildlife including a herd of deer, a few buffalo, lots of prairie dogs and birds.
+We saw plenty of wildlife including a herd of deer, a bald eagle, a few buffalo, lots of prairie dogs and birds.

 There is a very small portion of the loop that is outside the park.
-You have to cross the street and use the sidewalk along 56th (at about mile 4.3).
+Back in 2021 you had to cross the street and use the sidewalk along 56th (at about mile 4.3).
 Recrossing the street to get back into the park includes hopping a curb and crossing busy traffic.
 (This is the only paved section.)

 There are a few double gates you have to go in and out of, and they are a bit awkward to maneuver with your bike.